-Where to eat in Cyprus: pick of the island's best restaurants
+Where to eat in Cyprus: the island's best restaurants

 Deciding where to eat in Cyprus can be difficult thanks to the eclectic mix of culinary options available.
 As a country bursting with global cultural influences, naturally, the food is a vibrant blend of flavours, including a mix of traditional, fusion and wholly international dishes.